springernature/frontend-playbook/practices/images-best-practices.md

 # Best practices when dealing with images for the Web

-This document describes the use of image at Springer Nature.
+This document describes the use of images at Springer Nature.

 In a front-end workflow we typically deal with two kinds of images: